 Notes: The figure presents the distribution of the socioeconomic status of the sample expressed in quintiles.
-The sample studied is the blocks in the urban limit, within a 3km radius of a new subway station or an urban highway entry or exit.
-Source: Own elaboration using land-use information for 2001 and 2010 from the Chilean Internal Revenue Service (SII) and data from the INE's 2001 population Census.
+The sample studied is census blocks within 3 kilometers of a new subway station or an urban highway entry or exit.
+Source: Own elaboration using land-use information for 2001 and 2010 from the Chilean Internal Revenue Service (SII) and data from the INE's 2002 population Census.